luminovang/luminova/README.md

 ### What's There For Me?

+Here we can brief you on the basic features you can expect in Luminova.
+There's a lot more than what is written here.
+As Linus Torvalds said, "Talk is cheap.
+Show me the code."

 - **Database Builder:** A powerful Object Relational Mapping (ORM) tool that organizes CRUD operations and simplifies database interactions.
 - **MVC & HMVC Architecture:** Adheres to the Model-View-Controller and  Hierarchical Model-View-Controller implementation.
 - **Flexible HTTP Routing:** Dynamic and fast routing implementation with a clear separation of concerns.